Nayanbrijpurria/NLP-Sentiment-Analysis-Project-/README.md

 nlp.vocab["never"].is_stop = False
 ```

-Normally some preprocessing systems may consider common words as stop words.
+Normally, some preprocessing systems may consider common words as stop words.
 But negation words are important for sentiment.

 Compare: